mangalnathanvg/DotaWeb/README.md

 # DotaWeb

-DotaWeb is a online guide for the most famous game on this planet (unless you are living under a rock).
+DotaWeb is a online guide for the most famous game on this planet.

 # Features!